elhombrej/CandyShopTerminal/README.md

 - Type: java Main

--The program is running to test.
+- The program is running to test.

--Choose between numeric options to simulate a candy purchase.
+- Choose between numeric options to simulate a candy purchase.